tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 In this activity, students will be introduced to the concept of symmetric cryptography.

-Open the session slides, move to the "Symmetric Cryptography" section and highlight the following:
+Open the session slides, move to the "Symmetric Cryptography" section, and highlight the following:

 * Symmetric cryptography means "one key" to "one lock" -- hence the "symmetry."

-* If you want to share the contents of a locked box, you would have to also give away the key (or a copy).
+* If you want to share the contents of a locked box, you would also have to give away the key (or a copy).

 * This is the same technique used to encrypt your hard drive or password-protect a document.
 It's used to protect "data at rest" aka data that is not moving across a network.